-Appendix A Soil Laboratory Certificates of Analysis

-Appendix B Detailed Profile Descriptions
+- Appendix B Detailed Profile Descriptions

-Appendix C Check Site Descriptions
+- Appendix C Check Site Descriptions

-Appendix D Emerson Aggregate Test Ratings
+- Appendix D Emerson Aggregate Test Ratings

-Appendix E Land Suitability and Agricultural Land Classification
+- Appendix E Land Suitability and Agricultural Land Classification

 SLR Consulting Pty Ltd (SLR) was commissioned by Ensham Resources Pty Ltd to complete a soil and land resource assessment (the Assessment) of the Ensham Life of Mine Extension Project - Zones 2 and 3 (the Project) at Ensham Mine (Ensham), which is the subject of an environmental authority (EA) Amendment application.
 The Project is located approximately 35 km east of Emerald.